dhakalayush/Taskify/README.md

-taskify is the right one
+taskify is the correct one